johnsonzhao275/johnsonzhao275/README.md

 - 👋 Hi, my name is Johnson Zhao
-- 👀 I am a Computer Engineer from Drexel University's Class of 2021
+- 👀 I am Senior Full Stack Developer with a focus on Front End React Development
-- 🌱 I am currently looking for a full time entry level job in the field of Software Engineering
 - 📫 You can reach me at my email at johnsonzhao275@gmail.com

 <!---